Lhieel/MaratonaDiscover-codigo-final/README.md

 </ul>

 <h2>About project</h2>
-<p> This is a websit for financial control, developed by Mayk Brito during the course "Maratona Discover" offered by Rocktseat.</p>
+<p> This is a website for financial control, developed by Mayk Brito during the course "Maratona Discover" offered by Rocktseat.</p>
 <p>This project was used for personal study.</p>